cortinico/rules4android/README.md

 A collection of JUnit Rules that can be helpful to Android Developers.
 Do you have any idea for a JUnit rule that could be helpful for everyone?
 Feel free to open an Issue or a Pull request!

+This repo contains the source code related to this article: [Don't be lazy, use @Rules](https://ncorti.com/blog/junit-rules).

 ## Getting Started 👣

 **rules4android** is distributed through [JCenter](https://bintray.com/bintray/jcenter?filterByPkgName=rules4android).
 To use it you need to add the following **Gradle dependency** to your **android app gradle file** (NOT the root file).